China

 After 41 days in China, we were certainly ready to move on to our next spot but our last night we made a pact with each other that we would visit again soon.
 We promised to get at least one more visit on our 10 year visa.
 I imagine we’ll get even more than that.

 China was a massive surprise, we knew it would be different but neither of us expected to thoroughly enjoy it as much as we did.
-Sure there were tough days but the country felt joyful and fun and gave us tons of surprises along the way.
+Sure, there were tough days but the country felt joyful and fun and gave us tons of surprises along the way.
 (And no, I haven’t been brainwashed into a pro-CCP propaganda machine.
-I don’t think…)
+Or have we?…)

-When we get home I imagine China will be one of our most talked about parts of the trip.
+We left with a ton of stories and memories.
+When we get home, I think China will be one of our most talked about parts of the trip.

 Until next time, we are on to Japan!